Our Medical Experts

 Lifestyle choices such as poor diet, sedentary behaviour, and obesity can increase the risk of developing type 2 diabetes.
 These factors can affect insulin resistance and impair the body's ability to regulate blood sugar levels.

 In some cases, lifestyle changes like adopting a healthy diet and engaging in regular physical activity can help manage diabetes effectively.
-However, it is important to work closely with healthcare professionals to determine an individualized treatment plan.
+However, it is important to work closely with primary care doctor, endocrinologist, dietitian, podiatrist, and ophthalmologist specialists to determine an individualized treatment plan.

 Medication and insulin therapy are often necessary components of diabetes management.
 They help regulate blood sugar levels and prevent complications.